 For a subsequent order of an activation key the serial number of the Module 8030HEPTA (device) needs to be provided.
 The serial number can be found under the tab DEVICE - Device info (serial number 8030...).

-The settings for activation keys (e.g. an entered activation key) are neither deleted nor restored via the functions FACTORY DEFAULTS and CUSTOM DEFAULTS.
+The settings for activation keys (e.g. an entered activation key) are neither deleted nor restored via the function FACTORY DEFAULTS.

 Overview

 Full listening of all optional functions with the current activation status and stored activation key

 Activate Feature